A Still Pool

 Anina wasn’t sure whether to feel grateful or nervous that her brothers were getting involved.
 “What are you saying?”

 “I’m saying there is a person in the camp who can summon a sea-serpent right here,” Aklin reminded her.
 The prime shaman.
 “King Bunawi was going to have Lady Nawa do it in Masagan to show people he was dealing with the Malicious Wind, that he was making sacrifices to all sacred beings.
-He really could have had Lady Nawa summon a sea-serpent directly in Little Dayung, but in hindsight, I suppose he needed a good excuse to go to Masagan.”
+He really could have had Lady Nawa summon a sea-serpent directly from Little Dayung, but in hindsight, I suppose he needed a good excuse to go to Masagan.”

 “But can we trust Lady Nawa to help us?”
 Anina asked.